peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
-> 1. Although `LIGHT`, `REFL`, and `CMF` are actually continuous functions, in practice tristimulus values are calculated based on measurements at discrete wavelengths.
+> 1. Although `lightFunc`, `reflFunc`, and `cmfFunc` are actually continuous functions, in practice tristimulus values are calculated based on measurements at discrete wavelengths.
 For example, CIE Publication 15 recommends a 5-nm wavelength interval.
-For spectral data at 10-nm and 20-nm intervals, the practice described in ISO 13655 or in ASTM International E308 and E2022 can be used to compute tristimulus values (in particular, E308 includes tables of weighting factors for common combinations of `CMF` and `LIGHT`).
+For spectral data at 10-nm and 20-nm intervals, the practice described in ISO 13655 or in ASTM International E308 and E2022 can be used to compute tristimulus values (in particular, E308 includes tables of weighting factors for common combinations of `cmfFunc` and `lightFunc`).
 For purposes of color reproduction, only wavelengths within the range 360-780 nm (0.36-0.78 &mu;m) are relevant in practice.
-> 2. **Metamerism** occurs when two materials match the same color under a given viewing situation (such as light source [`LIGHT`] and/or viewer [`CMF`]), but not under another.
-If this happens, the two materials' reflectance or transmittance curves (`REFL`) are called _metamers_.
-For applications involving real-world color matching, metamerism is why reflectance and transmittance curves (`REFL`) can be less ambiguous than colors in the form of three tristimulus values (such as XYZ or RGB colors).
+> 2. **Metamerism** occurs when two materials match the same color under a given viewing situation (such as light source, `lightFunc`, and/or viewer, `cmfFunc`), but not under another.
+If this happens, the two materials' reflectance or transmittance curves (`reflFunc`) are called _metamers_.
+For applications involving real-world color matching, metamerism is why reflectance and transmittance curves (`reflFunc`) can be less ambiguous than colors in the form of three tristimulus values (such as XYZ or RGB colors).
+(See also [B. MacEvoy's principle 38](http://www.handprint.com/HP/WCL/color18a.html#ctprin38).)
+> 3. The [Python sample code](https://peteroupc.github.io/colorutil.zip) includes an `sRGBToSPD` method that generates a representative reflectance curve from a companded sRGB color, based on [work by S. A. Burns](http://scottburns.us/reflectance-curves-from-srgb/).
 >
-> **Example:** If `LIGHT` and `CMF` are the D65 illuminant and the CIE 1931 standard observer, respectively (both used in the [sRGB color space](#sRGB))&mdash;
+> **Examples:**  In these examples, `D65` is the D65 illuminant, `D50` is the D50 illuminant, `CIE1931` is the CIE 1931 standard observer, and `refl` is an arbitrary reflectance curve.
+>
-> - the tristimulus values (e.g., from `SpectrumToTristim()`) will be a relative [XYZ color](#CIE_XYZ) such that Y ranges from 0 for "absolute black" to 1 for the D65 white point,
+> 1. `SpectrumToTristim(refl, D65, CIE1931)` computes the reflectance curve's [XYZ color](#CIE_XYZ) (where Y ranges from 0 for "absolute black" to 1 for the D65/2 white point).
-> - the idiom `XYZTosRGB(SpectrumToTristim())` computes the companded sRGB color of the stimulus, and
+> 2. `SpectrumToTristim(refl, D50, CIE1931)` is the same, except white is the D50/2 white point.
+> 3. `SpectrumToTristim(PerfectWhite, light, cmf)` computes the white point for the given illuminant `light` and the color matching functions `cmf`.
+> 4. `SpectrumToTristim(PerfectWhite, D65, CIE1931)` computes the D65/2 white point.
+> 5. `XYZTosRGB(SpectrumToTristim(refl, D65, CIE1931))` computes the reflectance curve's [companded sRGB](#RGB_Color_Spaces) color.
-> - the idiom `XYZTosRGB(CMF(wl))` computes the companded sRGB color of a light source that emits light only at the wavelength `wl` (a _monochromatic stimulus_), where the wavelength is expressed in nm.
+> 6. `XYZTosRGB(CIE1931(wl))` computes the companded sRGB color of a light source that emits light only at the wavelength `wl` (a _monochromatic stimulus_), where the wavelength is expressed in nm.

 <a id=Color_Temperature></a>
 ### Color Temperature

 A _blackbody_ is an idealized material that emits light based only on its temperature.
 As a blackbody's temperature goes up, its chromaticity changes from red to orange to pale yellow up to sky blue.

-The `Planckian` method shown below models the SPD of a blackbody with the given temperature in kelvins (its **color temperature**).
-The `LIGHT` function below (for `SpectrumToTristim()`) uses that method (where `TEMP` is the desired color temperature).<sup>[(36)](#Note36)</sup>.
+The `Planckian` method shown below models the spectral power distribution (SPD) of a blackbody with the given temperature in kelvins (its **color temperature**).
+The `BlackbodySPD` method below uses that method (where `TEMP` is the desired color temperature).<sup>[(36)](#Note36)</sup>.
 Note that such familiar light sources as sunlight, daylight, candlelight, and incandescent lamps can be closely described by the appropriate blackbody SPD.

     METHOD Planckian(wl, temp)
         num = pow(wl, -5)